 they are also great at fishing slowly and in an erratic fashion to entice reaction strikes from less active or neutral fish.

 one of the best things about fishing crankbaits is the ability to fish at specific and chosen depths to either be in the strike zone of suspended fish or to get close or contact fish-holding structure.

 You can use either a baitcasting rod or a spinning rod for crankbaits, and you will find serious anglers who use either based on personal preference.

 The best option for rod material is fiberglass.
 Fiberglass dampens the blow of the hookset and helps reduce the issue of pulling the small treble hooks out of the mouth of the bass.

 Crankbait rods can vary from 6’6″ to 8′ in length and also can vary by what you want personally.
 [See our review of the best crankbait rods]

-You can never go wrong with fluorocarbon for bass fishing with crankbaits in most situations, but if you’re working through heavy vegetation braided lines may be an option as well.
-You can get away with line of around 10 pounds in tensile strength, but with braid you can go much higher for similar sizes of diameter, and many anglers run 14 pounds when using fluorocarbon.
+You can never go wrong with fluorocarbon for bass fishing with crankbaits in most situations, but if you’re working through heavy vegetation, braided lines may be an option as well.
+You can get away with a line of around 10 pounds in tensile strength, but with braid, you can go much higher for similar sizes of diameter, and many anglers run 14 pounds when using fluorocarbon.

 We are sorry that this post was not useful for you!